 The Company's full Board is actively involved in overseeing the Company's risk management process.
 These activities are aligned with the Company's strategy.
 The Audit Committee, Compensation and Human Capital Committee, and Nominating, Governance, and Sustainability Committee consider risks that fall within their respective areas of responsibility.
 For example, the Nominating, Governance, and Sustainability Committee is formally scheduled to review sustainability matters relevant to the Company and its operations bi-annually, and the Audit Committee reviews the enterprise risk management matrix, which addresses sustainability risks, annually.
-Further, in recognition of the importance of maintaining the confidence of all Company stakeholders, the Board considers information technology and data security risk, specifically department, an arrangement meant to allow the CISO to advise the Company most effectively on cybersecurity and related risks, and reports directly to our executive management team.
+Further, in recognition of the importance of maintaining the confidence of all Company stakeholders, the Board considers information technology and data security risk, specifically cybersecurity risk, a premier area of focus.
+The Company's Chief Information Security Officer ("CISO") works and reports separately from the Information Technology department, an arrangement meant to allow the CISO to advise the Company most effectively on cybersecurity and related risks, and reports directly to our executive management team.
 The Board oversees information technology, data security, and cybersecurity risk management through regular reports and presentations from the CISO and other management members.
 Vance W. Tang, Chair of the Nominating, Governance, and Sustainability Committee, serves as the Board Liaison for Cybersecurity and has completed extensive training on cybersecurity risk mitigation.
 For example, in 2022, Mr. Tang obtained a certification related to his completion of the NACD Cyber Risk Oversight Program.
 In addition, a group of the Company's executive officers serve on a committee (the "Risk Committee") that is directly responsible for the Company's risk management process.
 The Company's President and Chief Executive Officer, a member of the Board, serves on the Risk Committee; however, the Risk Committee is a committee of management, not of the Board.
 The Risk Committee meets at least annually to define and improve the risk-mapping process and considers any appropriate updates at least quarterly.
 All members of the Risk Committee attended at least 75% of the quarterly meetings held in 2023.
 Any risks that are identified through the Company's compliance and ethics program are included in the Risk Committee's processes, along with operational, financial, environmental, cybersecurity, social, governance, and strategic risks.
 The Risk Committee presents comprehensive reports directly to the Board at least annually through the enterprise risk management matrix, which, as explained above, is reviewed by the Audit Committee.